Daisuke Takahashi: 2022–23 season

 At the end of May, Muramoto/Takahashi confirmed that they would continue through the 2022–2023 season.

 After a sixth-place finish at the 2022 Skate America, they went on to compete at the 2022 CS Denis Ten Memorial Challenge, where they earned their first gold medal as a team.
 They then finished sixth at the 2022 NHK Trophy, their second Grand Prix.

 At the 2022–23 Japan Championships, Muramoto/Takahashi became national champions for the first time and were subsequently named to compete at the 2023 World Championships and at the 2023 Four Continents Championships.

-The team encountered difficulties at the Four Continents Championships, beginning in the rhythm dance, where Muramoto fell in the midst of their midline step element.
+The team encountered difficulties at the Four Continents Championships, beginning in the rhythm dance, where Muramoto fell in the midst of their midline step sequence.
 Takahashi fell twice in the second half of their free dance.
-They finished ninth at the event, behind domestic rivals Komatsubara/Koleto.
+They finished ninth at the event.

+At the 2023 World Championships, which were held on home ice in Saitama, Muramoto/Takahashi notably finished eleventh, which, tied with Muramoto/Reed in 2018, meant the highest placement of a Japanese ice dance team at a World Championships.
+They also achieved a personal best in the free dance.
+Takahashi said afterward that "today's performance really gave me the meaning to continue for a year.
+I have grown and experienced a lot in this past year."

+Muramoto/Takahashi were Team Japan's dance entry at the 2023 World Team Trophy, coming fourth in the rhythm dance.
+They were fifth in the free dance, setting a new personal best in the segment and in total score.
+Team Japan won the bronze medal.
+Muramoto said that they were undecided about continuing for another year and would discuss it while touring.
+They announced their joint decision to retire in May 2023.
+Takahashi explained that he was unable to put any further strain on his long-term knee injury and therefore saw no opportunity to continue his athletic development.
+Muramoto decided to retire with him to pursue a professional show career together.